ShawonAshraf/ShawonAshraf.github.io/index.md

 ## Myself
-I am a Junior AI Engineer at [ellamind GmbH](https://ellamind.com/en/).
 I completed my Master's in Computational Linguistics from IMS, Universität Stuttgart, Germany and  Bachelor's in Computer Science and Engineering from North South University, Bangladesh.
 I primarily work on language models and their applications.

 I've previously worked as a Software Engineer (Javascript, Swift, SwiftUI) and also as a TA for the Bachelor's and Master's level programming courses at IMS.